Dear Mythology Kids,

 I used The Illusionist and The Prestige as strong examples of literary work that contain the element of Irony of Situation.
 If you haven't seen either of these films, you must watch them, as they are both excellent.

 3. Verbal Irony: This occurs when a character uses words, but means something completely different.
-It is easily identified with sarcasm.
+Remember that verbal irony is not meant to be derogatory, where as sarcasm is meant to be painful.

 YOUR QUIZ covering Oedipus.....